 Your anonymous, thoughtful responses to the following questions will help your instructor improve his/her teaching and this course.
 The evaluation is completely anonymous.
-If your responses are hand written (and not typed), they will be typed before being given to the instructor, and only after grades are submitted.
 Thank you for your participation in this important process.

 Check the box next to the answer that best describes your response to the following statements.